Yudai-Chen/MyProfile/content/home/experience.md

   location = "Boston, MA"
   date_start = "2018-07-15"
   date_end = "2018-09-01"
+  description = """
-  description = "Developed a web application for pancreatic cancer data management, providing concurrent data analysis features"
+  + Implemented a web application for the pancreatic cancer data management, providing concurrent data analysis features
+  + Developed frontend using Angular, styled it by Material-UI and visualized complicated data with three.js
+  + Developed MVC based backend using Maven and SparkJava and deployed it with Apache Tomcat server
+  + Adopted MongoDB for database to fully realize the CRUD functionality of the website and WebSocket to provide real-time event notifications as some user operations may take a long time processing data in the backend
+  + Created automatic test scripts using JUnit, making the code coverage more than 91%

+  """

 [[experience]]
   title = "Software Development Intern"